 Please use this kind of issue to propose a new feature or anything else that expands Bokeh’s current capabilities.

 When you create a new issue, you can choose between creating these two types of issues.
-When creating either type of issue, GitHub will present you with a template.
-Please follow the instructions in those templates closely and provide all necessary information.
+When creating either type of issue, GitHub will present you with a form.
+Please follow the instructions in those forms closely and provide all necessary information.

 The issue tracker is not the place for general support.
 For questions and technical assistance, visit the Bokeh Discourse.
 When you are unsure, post a question to the Discourse first before opening an issue.

 To file a new bug report, you should have the following information ready.
 This will help with resolving your issue as quickly as possible: